 Can You Get Sick From Lack of Sleep?

-Visit Koala® Center for Sleep & TMJ Disorders and learn more about the effects that lack of sleep can have on your health.
+Visit Koala® Center For Sleep & TMJ Disorders and learn more about the effects that lack of sleep can have on your health.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, Albuquerque, NM, Brewster, NY, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 We are all familiar with the importance of sleep, with the average adult needing around 8 hours, and adolescents needing, even more, around 9 to 10 hours every day.
 We spend a third of our lives doing it, but exactly how important is sleep, and what happens when we do not get enough?
 There is no single answer to this question, as sleep deprivation has varying effects on different people.
 However, not getting enough sleep can have a serious impact on one’s health, impairing both physical and mental functions.

 Lack of sleep can have a number of negative effects on one’s health, including: